simfr24/trainlog_routing/README.md

 2. At https://trainlog.me/ start making a train route as normal, before clicking "submit" open the network view in your browsers setting.
 3. After clicking submit seatch through the requests to find one to the deployed router.
 This should look like: "https://trainlog.me/forwardRouting/train/route/v1/train/-1.4621381,53.3783713;-1.548621,53.794414?overview=false&alternatives=true&steps=true"
 4. Replace the first section with your local router - for example: "localhost:5000/train/route/v1/train/-1.4621381,53.3783713;-1.548621,53.794414?overview=false&alternatives=true&steps=true"
-5. Copy the Pollyline to a site like: https://valhalla.github.io/demos/polyline/?unescape=true&polyline6=false to view it
+5. Copy the Polyline from the geometry value to a site like: https://valhalla.github.io/demos/polyline/?unescape=true&polyline6=false to view it

-When finished the router can be stopped using: Docker stop train-routing
+When finished the router can be stopped using: Docker stop train_routing

 If you need to re-install the router delete everything in the Output folder